What Is an Exchange Rate Mechanism (ERM)?

 History of ERMs

 Most currencies historically began on a fixed exchange rate mechanisms, with their prices set to commodities like gold.
 In fact, the U.S. dollar was officially fixed to gold prices until October of 1976, when the government removed references to gold from official statutes.
-Some other countries began to fix their currencies to the U.S. dollar itself to limit volatility, including the U.S.'s largest trading partner — China — who maintains some level of control to this day.
+Some other countries began to fix their currencies to the U.S. dollar itself to limit volatility, including the United State's largest trading partner—China—who maintains some level of control to this day.

 By the 1990s, many countries adopted floating ERMs that have remained the most popular option in order to maintain liquidity and reduce economic risks.
 Exceptions to the rule include countries like Venezuela and Argentina, as well as countries that have experienced temporary rises in their currency valuations.
 For example, Japan and Switzerland both adopted semi-fixed ERMs in response to the European Financial Crisis that led to a sharp increase in their value.